axelhahn/bash_iniparser/docs/30_Usage.md

 . vendor/ini.class.sh || exit 1
 ```

+With `ini.help` you get a help with the basic functions.

 ### Get values directly

 This is the maybe most used feature: give me a value from an ini file in a given section.